 When it comes to health and wellness, many people immediately think of exercise.
 While that’s undoubtedly an essential part of one’s wellbeing, there’s much more to it.
-There are six dimensions of wellness, and it’s crucial for seniors to be holistic in their approach to staying healthy.
+There are several dimensions of wellness, and it’s crucial for seniors to be holistic in their approach to staying healthy.
 Sleep, nutrition, and social engagement are just the beginning when it comes to staying well.

 At Episcopal Retirement Services (ERS) and its Deupree House and Marjorie P. Lee retirement communities, we believe there are dimensions of wellness: physical, social, emotional, intellectual, vocational, and spiritual.
 Exercise — everyone’s go-to when it comes to health — primarily impacts your physical and emotional health.
 It can also be part of social health, depending on your exercise of choice.
 But what about the other elements of health?